rdilweb/PickleCore/README.md

 ### Netlify

 Netlify is perfect for deploying PickleCore.
-The setup is quite easy - just set the command as `bundler exec jekyll build` and set the deploy folder to `_site`!
+The setup is quite easy - just set the command as `gem update && gem install bundler && bundle exec jekyll build` and set the deploy folder to `_site`!

 ## Customization